tldr-pages/tldr/pages/common/rhash.md

 `rhash {{path/to/file}}`

-- Recursively process a directory to generate a SFV file using SHA1:
+- Recursively process a directory to generate an SFV file using SHA1:

 `rhash --sha1 --recursive {{path/to/folder}} > {{path/to/output.sfv}}`

-- Verify the integrity of files based on a SFV file:
+- Verify the integrity of files based on an SFV file:

 `rhash --check {{path/to/file.sfv}}`

-- Calculate SHA3 digest of a text message:
+- Calculate the SHA3 digest of a text message:

 `rhash --sha3-256 --message '{{message}}'`